This post was updated on August 21, 2018.

-If there’s one thing we’ve learned from working to untangle environmental compliance problems, it’s that these problems tend to grow in size and in complexity the longer they’re ignored.
+If there’s one thing we at Envera have learned from working to untangle environmental compliance problems, it’s that these problems tend to grow in size and complexity the longer they’re ignored.

-Sometimes a problem can be as simple as submitting a report one day late and in others, it can be a series of many small problems that accumulate over time.
-In more complicated cases, environmental compliance problems can be covered up for years, only to finally be discovered after audits and inspections.
+Sometimes a problem can be as simple as submitting a report one day late; in others, it can be a series of many small problems that accumulate over time.
+In more complicated cases, environmental compliance problems can go undetected for years, only to finally be discovered during an audit or inspection.